Mad Hippie Exfoliating Serum Review

 Please refer to the Ratings section below for details of the moisturizing rating calculation.

-According to CreamScan analysis, Mad Hippie Exfoliating Serum has a minimal anti-wrinkle rating of 1.9 out of 10.
+According to CreamScan analysis, Mad Hippie Exfoliating Serum has a slight level of anti-wrinkle efficacy, rated 1.9 out of 10.

 It contains 2 active ingredients with proven anti-wrinkle efficacy: